Living with EoE

 EoE REQUIRES THE HELP OF SPECIALISTS

-If you, or your Healthcare provider think you have EoE, you
+If you think you or your loved one may have EoE, you

 EoE symptoms may be mistaken for other conditions.

-Getting the right diagnosis is the first step towards
+Getting the right diagnosis is the first step toward

 managing symptoms.